SEPPDROID/phasmophobia-8player-mod-mono/README.md

 # phasmophobia-8player-mod-mono
 The changes ive made to the assembly (MONO) for 8 player co-op.
 Keep in mind that soon the game will change to IL2CPP.
-Im working on that :)

 ## Installation

 Place the dll files in your "gamefolder"\Phasmophobia_Data\Managed\ Check out the steam guide [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2252444415) .